 However, the haptics are really something that you have to experience for yourself in order to grasp just how cool they are.
 They add an extra immersive element to all the PS5 games I’ve played so far.
 It’s something haven’t experienced in a game before.

 That being said, it’ll be up to publishers and developers to decide whether they support these extra features of the DualSense.
 You’d think that everyone would want to utilize them in some way, but that won’t always be the case.
-One of the biggest launch games, Assassin’s Creed: Valhalla, didn’t really do much with the haptics.
+For example, one of the console’s biggest launch games, Assassin’s Creed: Valhalla, didn’t really do much with the haptics.
 It’ll be interesting to see what publishers and developers do going forward.

 Sony says that the DualSense battery life will be similar to that of the DualShock 4.
 While this may be the case for some games, I don’t think it will apply to all games.
 More demanding titles will likely cause the DualSense battery to drain faster.
 Astro’s Playroom, for example, uses the new features of the DualSense a lot, and the battery drains quicker because of it.